Rust (video game): Gameplay

 As a multiplayer-only video game, Rust pits players against each other in a harsh, open world environment with the sole goal of survival.
 Animals, such as wolves, bears and big cats, act as a looming threat, but the primary danger comes from other players.

 Joining a game

 Players can choose from thousands of official, community, or private game servers.
 Each servers have different settings for game types ("Vanilla" or "Modded"), difficulties, player count, and various rules (day-night cycle, loot generation speed, etc.).
 Each server features only one massive map and accommodate up to a thousand players.

-An core feature of the game is the Wipe, where everything on the map is reset to the original state, including the removal of players and player-built structures.
+A core feature of the game is the Wipe, where everything on the map is reset to the original state, including the removal of players and player-built structures.
 Wipe frequencies can range from several weeks to several months.
 The only exceptions are blueprints (researched recipes for craftable items) which might be preserved between wipes depending on server settings.
 This forces new players and veterans alike to start from the same point and race to progress.